imrafaelmerino/json-values/README.md

 mutable_10000    1309524.154   276923.222   ns/op
 immutable_10000  2460901.909    66524.870   ns/op
 ```
-As expectd, the immutable implementation is slightly slower, but, it could make a difference in those scenarios when
+As expected, the immutable implementation is slightly slower, but, it could make a difference in those scenarios when
 defensive copies of objects are performed.

 #### 10- Tools.